wkhere/stackless/Doc/library/gc.rst

       The optional *generation* argument was added.

    .. versionchanged:: 2.6
-      The free lists maintained for a number of builtin types are cleared whenever a full collection or collection of the highest generation (2) is run.
+      The free lists maintained for a number of built-in types are cleared whenever a full collection or collection of the highest generation (2) is run.
 Not all items in some free lists may be freed due to the particular implementation, in particular :class:`int` and :class:`float`.